-Governments all across the world keep on looking for the right blend of future vehicle technologies that will empower extended individual portability and freight transport with close to zero discharges.
+Governments all across the world keep on looking at hydrogen Infrastructures for the right blend of future vehicle technologies that will empower extended individual portability and freight transport with close to zero discharges.

-Hydrogen is primarily utilized in the production of ammonia, fertilisers, methanol, and steel, as well as in oil refining.
-However, with an increasing focus on hydrogen’s decarbonisation capabilities across sectors, demand is expected to skyrocket in the next decades.
+Hydrogen is primarily utilized in the production of ammonia, fertilizers, methanol, and steel, as well as in oil refining.
+However, with an increasing focus on hydrogen’s decarbonization capabilities across sectors, demand is expected to skyrocket in the next decades.
 Annual global demand estimates by 2050 differ dramatically between scenarios.

 Many countries and regions around the world developed hydrogen policies in 2020, including Morocco, Japan, Australia, Chile, China, Russia, Austria, France, the Netherlands, South Korea, Norway, Portugal, Saudi Arabia, Spain, and Germany.